 JN: This third expedition took place in late June of 2017.
 We sailed from Klaipėda, aboard Klaipėda University’s tall ship Brabander.
 We sailed north for almost 600 kilometers and then into the Gulf of Finland to Tallinn.
 The Brabander crew included Captain Valdemaras Vizbaras; Ričardas Ramanauskas, Sr. Captain’s Assistant; Romualdas Vižulas, Sr. Mechanic; Rapolas Terleckas, 2nd Captain’s Assistant and Arūnas Molis, Sailor/Ship’s Cook.
 The meals prepared on board by Arūnas during our expedition were beyond good and pure Lithuanian home cooking.
 Ačiū, Arūnai!
 The expedition was again led by Dr. Žulkus and included Jūratis Liachovičius (now deceased), Director of the Palanga Cultural Museum; Dr. Valdas Rakutis, Defense Ministry Advisor; Lieutenant Valerijus Krisikaitis, Naval Reserve and Underwater Diving Instructor; Lieutenant Captain Robertas Arlauskas, Active Duty Lithuania Navy; Sergeant Martynas Latakas, Active Duty Lithuania Navy Underwater Action Command; and me, the grandson.

 Our goal was to once and for all verify that this new potential wreck site was indeed the Prezidentas Smetona.
 Additionally we planned to locate and photograph three other historical Lithuanian ships lost during that period, including the Panevėžys, the Kretinga and the Utena.
 These three ships had not been found nor photographed since they sank during WWII.
-Our expedition team included Rimas Bružas, filmaker and journalist with LRT Television, Valdas Jarutis, photographer, and Linas Augutis, film producer from ERA Film in Vilnius, who wanted to make a historical documentary on Lithuanian naval history and our expedition to find these ships.
+Our expedition team included Rimas Bružas, filmaker and journalist with LRT Television, Valdas Jarutis, photographer, and Linas Augutis, film producer from ERA Film in Vilnius, who wanted to make a historical documentary on Lithuanian naval history and our expedition to find these ships [see correction at the end of this article].
 You can read a blog diary of the expedition on my Facebook page, www.facebook.com/John.
 Nekus, examining the timeline from June/July of 2017.

 On July 2nd, we reached the wreck site of the Prezidentas Smetona and also found and examined the wreck site of the Panevėžys.
 Sonar images of both vessels were made, and these were the first known images of the Panevėžys.
 The expedition team then sailed back to the Port of Tallinn at 0600 the next morning.
 The following day, we departed Tallinn and sailed for five hours eastward toward St. Petersburg and Russia.
 The expedition plan was to conduct research at a graveyard of ships located in eastern Estonian territorial waters where the wrecks of Lithuanian historical ships Utena and Kretinga were believed to be located.
 During WWII, tens of thousands of mines had been laid by the German navy from Helsinki south to Estonia, to prevent the Russian Baltic Fleet from exiting St. Petersburg.
 Over 64 ships and 2,400 sailors were lost in the area we would be researching.
 We did find the Utena and Kretinga wreck sites as well, and so were ultimately successful in finding and photographing all four historical Lithuanian warships.
 The venture was a resounding success!
 We finished our sonar imaging and sailed back to Tallinn, just beating an advancing storm.